mike182uk/snake/README.md

 1. The snake can only be moved `up`, `down`, `left` or `right`
 2. If the snake collides with a boundary the game is over
-3. If the snake collides with its self the game is over
+3. If the snake collides with itself the game is over
 4. The size of the snake increases by 1 whenever food is consumed
 5. The score is: the size of the snake - 1 (as the game starts with the snake already having a size of 1)